sabrinanne/anexia-laravel-changeset/README.md

 ```
 - If an existing post gets updated, a new 'UPDATE' changeset with object type App\Post gets created, all the changed
 properties receive a changerecord that gets associated to that changeset.
 Also a new 'UPDATE' changeset with object type
-App\Model\User gets created, with a changerecord for field_name 'posts', is_related = true and the display info that a
+App\Models\User gets created, with a changerecord for field_name 'posts', is_related = true and the display info that a
 certain associated post got changed.
 Assuming the existing post with id 1 gets changed by admin (= user 1), the following changesets and changerecords
 would be generated: